-During the 5 days of the experiment, we found that the tinctures of horsetail (from Dacia Plant) and mouse tail (produced by Hofigal), unlike the tinctures of: wort and burdock (from Dacia Plant), inhibited the development of Candida Albicans from the first day until the last day of the experiment.
+During the 5 days of the experiment, we found that the tinctures of horsetail (from Dacia Plant) and mouse tail (produced by Hofigal), unlike the tinctures of: wort and burdock (from Dacia Plant), inhibited the development of Candida albicans from the first day until the last day of the experiment.
 Hot pepper tincture (from Faunus Plant) had an antifungal effect for 24 h compared to artichoke tincture (from Dacia Plant), cold-pressed mustard oil (from Herba Sana) and sea buckthorn oil (produced by Hypericum Impex S.R.L.)
-100/% natural.
+100% natural.
 During the 5 days of the experiment, artichoke tincture (from Dacia Plant), cold-pressed mustard oil (from Herba Sana) and sea buckthorn oil (produced by Hypericum Impex S.R.L.) could not stop the development of Candida albicans.
 In the case of hot pepper tincture, we can propose the use of this product several times or in combination with other anifungic substances, possibly, for preventive purposes, we consume hot pepper at the table.
 Turmeric 250 & pepper lozenge (product from PRO NATURAL) versus colloidal platinum solution, chokeberry juice (actually a combination of chokeberry juice 15%, lemon juice, grape pulp juice minimum 20%) and the BIOSEPT product A13 - syrup with medicinal plants, honey, vitamin C and propolis from Fares had an antifungal effect during the 120 h of study.
 BIOMYCIN FORTE A15, produced by Fares (in the form of capsules and consisting of sunflower oils, essential oil of thyme - Thymi aetheroleum, essential oil of cloves - Caryophylli floris aetheroleum) has no antifungal action in the treatment of candida for the 120 h of evaluation.

 Also, on the plates colored with gentian violet and the products that inhibit the development of candida (tinctures of: horsetail (from Dacia Plant) and mousetail (produced by Hofigal), as well as turmeric & pepper 250 capsules could be observed under the microscope optical reduction of the number of candida mycelia.

-In conclusion, the 3 substances under study: tinctures of: horsetail (from Dacia Plant), mousetail (produced by Hofigal Plant) and turmeric 250& pepper capsules can be used successfully To stop the development of Candida albicans and to a lesser extent or, possibly, repeatedly for a lasting effect, we can also use the hot pepper tincture (from Faunus Plant) either separately or in combination with other natural substances known as
+In conclusion, the 3 substances under study: tinctures of: horsetail, mousetail and turmeric & pepper capsules can be used successfully to stop the development of Candida albicans and to a lesser extent or, possibly, repeatedly for a lasting effect, we can also use the hot pepper tincture either separately or in combination with other natural substances known as antifungal.

-5.7 Changes revealed by transmission electron microscopy (TEM) in cultures of Candida Albicans inoculated with oregano oil (Olimpia-Nicoleta Moroianu, Nelu-Doru Popescu, Constanța Stefanov, Nicolae Dobrin, Natalia Rosoiu, 2022)
+5.7 Changes Revealed by Transmission Electron Microscopy (TEM) in Cultures of Candida Albicans Inoculated with Oregano Oil (Olimpia-Nicoleta Moroianu, Nelu-Doru Popescu, Constanta Stefanov, Nicolae Dobrin, Natalia Rosoiu, 2022)

-For transmission electron microscopy (TEM) we took 2 samples from the Sabouraud medium seeded with Candida albicans samples, from a calibrated assortment, called ATCC; the medium was initially treated with oregano essential oil; I inserted the plate into the thermostat, at the standard temperature of 37°C; this was kept for 72 h at the thermostat (Moroianu O-N et al, 2018), (Moroianu O. et al, 2022) (Moroianu O. - N., 2022).
-After these 72 h in which Candida albicans was also inhibited by oregano oil, an oil that contains carvacrol (Nostro A., Papalia T., 2012) and thymol (Guarda A. et al, 2011), we sectioned the necessary TEM material.
+For transmission electron microscopy (TEM) we took 2 samples from the Sabouraud medium seeded with Candida albicans samples, from a calibrated assortment, called ATCC; the medium was initially treated with oregano essential oil; I inserted the plate into the thermostat, at the standard temperature of 37°C; this was kept for 72 h at the thermostat (Moroianu O-N et al., 2018), (Moroianu O. et al., 2022) (Moroianu O. - N., 2022).
+After these 72 h in which Candida albicans was also inhibited by oregano oil (Origanum vulgare), an oil that contains carvacrol (Nostro A., Papalia T., 2012) and thymol (Guarda A. et al., 2011), we sectioned the necessary TEM material.
 The sections fines were double-stained with uranyl acetate and lead acetate, after which they were examined under a Tecnai T12 Microscope produced by FEI, which is located at the Faculty of Medicine of the "Ovidius" University of Constanta.